 How to Create an Office Space That Adds Value to Your Home

 How much does a home office add to the value of your property?
 It depends on how you create it.
 There are three options to choose from.
 Here, we’ll take a closer look into all of them.

 1. Repurposing Existing Areas

 Do you happen to have a spare room that can be converted into a dedicated work area?
 No?
 Well, then perhaps you’ve got an empty attic or a garage that can be repurposed instead?
-Whatever the case, transforming the existing parts of your home is the cheapest way to yield results when it comes to increasing your property’s worth.
+Whatever the case, transforming the existing parts of your home is the cheapest way to yield results.
 The only things you’ll potentially have to pay for are the furniture and other job-related essentials you deem necessary.
 Provided you don’t already own them, of course.
 You could probably get away with spending less than $1,000 to get it all done.

 While your property will undoubtedly gain value by repurposing other rooms into a home office, it’s unclear just how significant the change will be.
 Typically, garage conversions are the ones that bring the least profit, with attic conversions being those with the highest return on investment.

 Extending your home outside its current boundaries to add an office is the most expensive and the most complicated option.
 Depending on regional regulations, there’s a chance you’ll need to contact the local government and submit a request for approval before construction can take place.
 Still, if you arm yourself with patience and have the money necessary to fund the undertaking, building an extension can, in the end, prove most profitable of all.

 3. Making Use of a Garden Dwelling